Reasons for Jawbone Loss and Deterioration

 Misalignment issues can create a situation in the mouth where some teeth no longer have an opposing tooth structure.
 The unopposed tooth can over-erupt, causing deterioration of the underlying bone.

 Issues such as TMJ problems, normal wear-and-tear, and lack of treatment can also create abnormal physical forces that interfere with the teeth’s ability to grind and chew properly.
 Over time, bone deterioration can occur when bone is losing stimulation.

 Osteomyelitis is a type of bacterial infection in the bone and bone marrow of the jaw.
 The infection leads to inflammation, which can cause a reduction of blood supply to the bone.
 Treatment for osteomyelitis generally requires antibiotics and removal of the affected bone.
 A bone graft procedure may then be required to restore bone function and growth lost during removal.

 Some conditions or syndromes known as birth defects are characterized by missing portions of the teeth, facial bones, jaw or skull.
-Dr. Cornejo and Dr. Ramirez may be able to perform a bone graft procedure to restore bone function and growth where it may be absent.
+Dr. Cornejo may be able to perform a bone graft procedure to restore bone function and growth where it may be absent.

-This condition usually develops over several years, and may result in insufficient bone from the placement of dental implants.
-Dr. Cornejo and Dr. Ramirez can perform a procedure called a “sinus lift” that can treat enlarged sinuses.
+This condition usually develops over several years and may result in insufficient bone from the placement of dental implants.
+Dr. Cornejo can perform a procedure called a “sinus lift” that can treat enlarged sinuses.